microsoft/FluidFramework/packages/server/lambdas/src/copier/README.md

 In our case, the copier lambda simply retrieves raw deltas from Kafka and then writes this data to a database for medium/longer-term storage.

+## Implementation Note:

+The core design problem for copier is getting the total Kafka ordering for these (unticketed) messages back to the user correctly.
+Here, Kafka batches are written directly to Mongo (unlike Scriptorium, which separates a batch into indvididual messages and use the ticket ordering as a unique index) and then only on user request are all batches available in Mongo grabbed and unweaved into individual messages that are a that point in total Kafka order.

 ## Use Cases:

 The primary use case for copier is to use the unsequenced deltas to test the Fluid system for potential bugs.
 For example: